lcpp-org/RustBCA/README.md

 * 2D geometry with triangular-mesh-based inhomogeneous composition
 * Amorphous solid/liquid and gaseous targets
 * Low energy (<25 keV/nucleon) electronic stopping modes include local (Oen-Robinson), nonlocal (Lindhard-Scharff), and equipartition forms; Includes Biersack-Varelas interpolation to extend electronic stopping validity up to ~1 GeV/nucleon
-* Biersack-Haggmark high-energy free-flight paths to greatly speed up high-energy simulations by neglecting very small angle scattering
+* Includes optional Biersack-Haggmark high-energy free-flight path to greatly speed up high-energy simulations by neglecting very small angle scattering
 * Includes Kr-C, ZBL, Lenz-Jensen, and Moliere screened-Coulomb potentials; Includes Lennard-Jones 12-6, Lennard-Jones 6.5-6, and Morse attractive-repulsive interaction potentials
 * Includes Newton-Raphson for simple root-finding and optionally includes Adaptive Chebyshev Proxy Rootfinder with Automatic Subdivision and Polynomial root-finding algorithms through the [rcpr](https://github.com/drobnyjt/rcpr) crate for solving the distance-of-closest-approach problem
 * Multiple interaction potentials can be used in a single simulation - for example, the He-W interaction can be specified as a Lennard-Jones 12-6 while the W-W interaction can be specified as a Kr-C, for any number of potentials or species